brakmic-aleksandar/send-to-kindle/README.md

-# send-to-kindle
+# Send to kindle

-Small application which sends documents to your kindle device
+Small application which sends documents to your kindle device.